Eligibility

 Guidance

-In your personal statement we are asking you to reflect on your experiences, influences and intentions through the lens of the Rhodes Scholar qualities outlined in the three criteria: “Energy to use one’s talents to the full”; “Truth, courage, devotion to duty, sympathy for and protection of the weak, kindliness, unselfishness and fellowship”; and “Moral force of character and instincts to lead, and to take an interest in one’s fellow human beings”.
+In your personal statement we are asking you to reflect on your experiences, influences and intentions through the lens of the Rhodes Scholar qualities outlined in the three criteria: “Energy to use one’s talents to the full”; “Truth, courage, devotion to duty, sympathy for and protection of the weak, kindliness, unselfishness and fellowship”; “Moral force of character and instincts to lead, and to take an interest in one’s fellow human beings”.
 (Note that the fourth selection criterion of “Literary and scholastic attainments (academic excellence)” are evidenced in your transcript, academic statement of study and academic reference letters.)

 2nd “others”: What would you like to learn from and contribute to the Rhodes community in Oxford? – share with us what you want to learn from and contribute to the Rhodes community, and how you hope to grow as a person and support the growth of others while at Oxford.
+We do not expect you to be the ‘finished product’; we want to hear how you intend to evolve.

 3rd “world”: From your place in the world, how will you use your energies and talents to address humanity’s pressing challenges? – make this personal, not generic.
 We anticipate your particular reflections on what is missing in society and the world today.
 Considering the complexities of the challenges that we are facing as humanity, we are seeking in Rhodes Scholars people who aspire to and will take action.
 Tell us what you imagine might be your way of making a contribution.